 Surprisingly, these lamb burgers don’t require many ingredients.
 They can be made with most things you have in the pantry and topped off with some feta cheese or garlicky yogurt.
 Even so, the end results will still blow you away with their complex flavors and textures.

-Falafels are crunchy and savory deep-fried balls of chickpeas and fava beans that are well-loved in many places.
+Falafels are crunchy and savory deep-fried balls of chickpeas and fava beans that are well-loved in many places, especially in the culinary world of Iraqi.
 Stuff them into some pita bread with loads of colorful vegetables, and you can have a fantastic meal starter.

 Despite being one of the Middle Eastern’s classic dishes, you can find the ingredients to this recipe anywhere, even the pita bread and tahini sauce.
 The vegetables and spices are very common and adjustable, so you can always make it how you like it.